Statistical Inference for Differentially Private Stochastic Gradient Descent: Gradient Clipping and Examples

 The conditions outlined in Assumption \ref{ass:linear_regression} are commonly adopted in the differential privacy literature; see, for example, \cite{cai2021cost, sheffet2017differentially}.
 The bounded support conditions in Assumption \ref{ass:linear_regression} can be relaxed to sub-Gaussian distribution assumptions.
 Specifically, when $\bx$ follows sub-Gaussian distributions, the large deviation theorem implies that for $C_x=C_y=\sqrt{C\log(n)}$, where $C$ is a positive constant, the conditions in Assumption \ref{ass:linear_regression} hold with probability approaching $1$.

 Next, we examine the sensitivity parameters of the proposed method, which are central to ensuring differential privacy.
 We assume that the variables $\{(\bz_i,y_i)\}_{i=1}^{n}$ satisfy the design conditions specified in Assumption \ref{ass:linear_regression}.
 For DP-SGD, the $\ell_2$ sensitivity is given by $\Delta_g=2(C_y+\sqrt{p}C_xC_0)\sqrt{p}C_x$.
 For variance estimation, the $\ell_2$ sensitivities of $\widehat{\bSigma}$ and $\widehat{\sigma}^2$ are bounded by $2pC_z^2/n$ and $2(C_y+\sqrt{p}C_zC_0)^2/n$, respectively.
-By Proposition \ref{prop:privacy} and Theorem \ref{theorem:cover_plugin}, the proposed method ensures valid confidence intervals within the differentially private framework.
+By Proposition \ref{prop:privacy} and Theorem \ref{theorem:cover_plugin}, the proposed method ensures the validity of confidence intervals within the differentially private framework.